DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/autoZoomMode.md

 ---
 ---
 ##### shortDescription
-Specifies how the Diagram widget automatically zooms the work area.
+Specifies how the Diagram UI component automatically zooms the work area.

 ---
 #include common-ref-enum with {